 Resources for Advice and Counseling

 Because of the considerable health risks involved in drug and alcohol use, resources are available to assist the Harvard community in understanding and dealing with drug and alcohol abuse problems.
 As noted above, students can learn about the dangers of substance abuse and get information about treatment and counseling options from the Office of Alcohol & other Drug Services (AODS).
-The Behavioral Health and Counseling and Mental Health offices at Harvard University Health Services (HUHS) offer assistance to both employees and students; employees also may learn about the dangers of substance abuse and obtain information about treatment and counseling options available to the Harvard community through the Office of Wellness and Health Communication of the University Health Services, and Harvard's Employee Assistance Program (EAP).
+The Behavioral Health and Counseling and Mental Health offices at Harvard University Health Services (HUHS) offer assistance to both employees and students; employees also may learn about the dangers of substance abuse and obtain information about treatment and counseling options available to the Harvard community through The Center for Wellness and Health Promotion, and Harvard's Employee Assistance Program (EAP).
 The Harvard University Police Department is available to assist any member of the University community in an emergency; emergency health services are also available at HUHS.

 Harvard University Health Services (HUHS)